Canberra Times (ACT : 1926 – 1995), Sunday 20 August 1989, page 18

 At this moment there was a sudden distraction when some men from the neighbouring property, attracted by the sounds of gunfire, rode up to the homestead.
 Hall rode up to them and bailed them up at gunpoint, and escorted them to the house.

 In the half light a dramatic sight confronted them.
 On the ground was the body of Burke, critically wounded but still showing signs of life.
 Keightley was sitting on the well frame under sentence of execution.
 Vane was standing over him with the weapon that had been used to shoot Burke.
 He was saying doggedly that the gun that had shot his mate must now be used to take the life of the man who had shot him.
+When Vane finished reloading he threw the weapon over his arm and ordered Keightley to follow him down to the paddock out of sight of the others.

 At this point Caroline Keightley, in frantic fear, rushed up to Ben Hall and grabbed him by the coat collar.